panyam/notations/client/lib/v4/docs/Rests.md

 * Editing semantics is a bit more hacky - if/when we implement backspace - and a note with this flag set is deleted we will have to carry this flag to its predecessor and so on.
 * In general this seems messy - why should a note know if it is before a rest or not?
 On the other hand - the rest can be thought off as hint to "trail off" the previous note in effect.

+### Parsing Concerns

+Currently hyphens are parsed and skipped like spaces.
+Both of the above options allow the parsign to continue with extra rules to be added around treating hyphens as Rest atoms instead of skipped tokens.
+One option could be to add rest as a suffix for a Leaf rule but this has the problem that continuous hyphens in a row will result in a parse error.
+But this is not such a bad thing given we are at early stages and can always add this back if needed instead of providing this all the time.
+This will also mean a hyphen can only follow space, syllable or a note and cannot exist freely or as more than one.

 ### Choice

 Given both options are reversible and wont have any impact on the syntax itself for now Option 2 will be selected.
 If this has issues we can revert this another approach.